Russia's Transneft says Druzhba pipeline 'attacked' near Ukraine border - TASS | Headlines

 - Russian Federation

-Russia's oil pipeline operator Transneft said on Wednesday that a filling point on the Druzhba pipeline in a Russian region bordering Ukraine had been attacked, the TASS news agency reported, citing a company statement.
+Russia's oil pipeline operator Transneft said on Wednesday that a filling point on the Europe-bound Druzhba pipeline in a Russian region bordering Ukraine had been attacked, the TASS news agency reported, citing the company.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)